darkpalacestudio/darkpalacestudio.github.io/faq.markdown

 # Do you offer sales?
-We believe that our plugins are offered at a reasonable price considering the current market Darkpalace Studio plugins are offered at a reasonable fixed price.
+We believe that our plugins are offered at a reasonable price considering the current market.
+Darkpalace Studio plugins are offered at a reasonable fixed price.
 Setting fixed prices is a very fair option for all involved parties.
-Thus there will be no sales or any bundle deals.
+Thus there will be no sales.

+Note that we do offer Affiliate links where a percentage of the price is a commission.
+The price for the customer stays the same.